 When it comes to bass, the StormBox is on par with the Flip 4 and Boom 3.
 While the Boom 3 does have a more prominent bass sound, the difference is marginal.
 One thing the StormBox does well is bass consistency.
 Whether you listen to the speaker loud or soft, the bass sound remains constant.
-Often cheaper speakers will lose some punch in bass response at lower volumes so; it’s good to see the StormBox manages this element well.
+Often cheaper speakers will lose some punch in bass response at lower volumes, so it’s good to see the StormBox manages this element well.

 As mentioned, the StormBox features XBASS with a button to activate the bass boost.
 When engaged, I didn’t feel the speaker produced significantly more bass.
 The increase in bass was very slight and a little underwhelming.
-Still, at least it didn’t make the speaker sound bad I guess.
+Still, at least it didn’t make the speaker sound bad, I guess.

 The midrange clarity of the StormBox is also on par with the Flip 4 and Boom 3.
 The treble sound is also very similar to a standard Bluetooth speaker this size.

 The only place where the sound quality is an issue is with hands-free calling.
 Not many manufacturers get this right for ultra-compact Bluetooth speakers, so it’s not like Tribit is alone here.
 The Flip 4 sounds equally bad in terms of call sound quality.
-Voices seem distant and the incoming caller often complains of echo or feedback.
+Voices seem distant, and the incoming caller often complains of echo or feedback.

 Overall, the sound quality of the StormBox is excellent.
-The speaker doesn’t sound better than either the Flip 4 or Boom 3 but rather matches for quality and performance.
+The speaker doesn’t sound better than the Flip 4 or Boom 3 but rather matches quality and performance.
 The StormBox is, however, only slightly louder.